GatesKennedy/Google_Apps_Script-AutoMailer-For-SquareSpace/README.md

 ##### DONE

-    Any new row will trigger an email draft containing the contents of that row.
+-   Any new row will trigger an email draft containing the contents of that row.
-    Test form submission or trigger draft creation by copying down new rows.
+-   Test form submission or trigger draft creation by copying down new rows.
+-   Troubleshoot by examining the 'Executions' log from the side menu.

 ##### CONTACT G_K